 - chicken broth

-- ramen noodles You will not need the seasoning packet, if it comes with one
+- ramen noodles - You will not need the seasoning packet if it comes with one

 - full-fat coconut milk

-💜Why You Will Love This Recipe
+💜Why You Will Love Your Crockpot For This Recipe

 This is one of my go-to recipes for a cold night.
 It is a great way to warm up no matter what the weather is outside.
 Some other reasons I love making a bowl of ramen in my crock pot are:

-- The Yum: Rich, creamy coconut curry sauce combined with tender chicken and savory spices creates a taste that is pure "WOW"
+- The Yum: Rich, creamy coconut curry sauce combined with tender chicken and savory spices creates a taste that is pure "WOW."

 - Ease: Perfect for busy weeknights and lazy weekends, this one-pot ramen dish requires minimal prep work and little oversight.